CodePushGo/website/src/content/blog/en/how-mobile-apps-stay-compliant-with-us-privacy-laws.md

 ### Tools for Privacy-Focused Development

 Certain tools can help maintain privacy compliance throughout the development process.
-For instance, CodePushGo provides solutions tailored for Capacitor apps that meet U.S. state privacy regulations.
+For instance, CodePushGo provides solutions tailored for React Native apps that meet U.S. state privacy regulations.

 Here are some key features to consider when choosing privacy-focused development tools: